Elbow-deep in dough, the phone buzzes. A customer wants to place an order for tomorrow. Hands wiped, order written down, back to work.

 It's not just the time spent on the phone.
 It's the interruptions.

-Every order that comes in by call or message breaks your focus.
-You stop what you're doing, context-switch to admin, then try to pick up where you left off.
+Every order that comes in by call or message breaks focus.
+Stop what's being done, context-switch to admin, then try to pick up where things left off.
 Research on task-switching suggests it takes several minutes to fully refocus after an interruption.
 Multiply that by ten orders a day.

-Then there's the invisible cost: you're always on.
+Then there's the invisible cost: being always on.
 Customers text in the evening.
 They message on weekends.
-Because there's no system, there's no boundary.
-Your phone is the ordering system, which means you can never put it down.
+When there's no system, there's no boundary.
+The phone is the ordering system, which means it can never be put down.

 Why you haven't fixed it yet